Frequently Asked Questions

 I’ve been in an accident.
 Now what do I do?

-First, if you were injured, get medical help – the sooner, the better.
-If don’t need to go to the emergency room immediately, and if the police haven’t already done so, take photos or videos of the accident scene and get the contact information from any witnesses.
+First, if you were injured, get medical help – your first and foremost concern should be your health.
+If don’t need to go to the emergency room immediately, and if the police haven’t already done so, take photos or videos of the accident and get the contact information from any witnesses.
 Don’t admit fault or apologize to anyone else who was involved, especially if the accident was not your fault.
 Anything you say after an accident can be used against you later.
-If you don’t think that the accident was your fault, call us to discuss your options.
+If a representative from the insurance company contacts you, do not speak to them about the facts of the accident or your injuries before speaking with a lawyer.
+Call us to discuss your options.
 The consultation is free.